brunobord/microsr/src/game/index.md

 * they're badly hurt, or threatened by a big danger,
 * the **pcs** have a special protection against which they can't do anything,

-whenever the **gm** feels the need to check the foes reaction, roll d6. if the foes **power** is negative, roll two dice and keep the lowest.
+whenever the **gm** feels the need to check the foes reaction, roll d6. if the foes **might** is negative, roll two dice and keep the lowest.

 | roll | reaction                                   |
 |:----:|:-------------------------------------------|